sts10/tidy/readme.markdown

 ## Installation

+### Using Rust and cargo (suggested method)

 1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
 2. Run: `cargo install --git https://github.com/sts10/tidy --branch main`

 You should then be able to run `tidy --help`.

+### Releases

+I occasionally [build releases](https://github.com/sts10/tidy/releases) of Tidy and upload them to GitHub.
+Note that most releases contain a binary only suitable for Mac and Linux users.
+If you like to help packaging for Windows, let me know.

 ## For Tidy developers